The Web address of this article is

 (broken bonds), so s/he could not really

-with another person, because neither mate knew of (a) false-self woundings or
+satisfaction with another person, because neither mate knew (a) about

 blocked

-grief, and (b) how to reduce each of those via
+grief, and (b) how to reduce these via

 Lesson 1